alercah/rado/lang.md

 happen automatically.
 These *triggers* can be used, for instance, to describe a state change that happens when a player enters or leaves a region.

-Regions, nodes, actions, and a few other entities like items can have *tags*, which are simply indicators that make it easy to refer to many similar entities.
+Many entities can have *tags*, which are simply indicators that make it easy to refer to many similar entities.
 They can also have *values*, which store additional data on them.
 Rado supports definition of *functions* as well, which can be used to compose and reuse calculations, requirements, and actions.
 Note that while functions in Rado are stateless, they can be used to compose actions which may have effects on the game state when performed by the player.

 The type system is simple, featuring mostly built-in types, but with support for user-defined enumerations.
 The other types are mostly primitives, as well as lists and functions.

-*Random parameters* are a similar concept, but represent features chosen randomly by the randomizer and therefore are a potentially a part of the game logic. **Random parameters are not yet in the design.**

-In order to specify conditionals, such as difficulty settings, some flags are *configurable*.
-These flags are not specified at run-time, but instead at compile time.
-When all the values of configurable flags are specified (by some external source), a Rado *schema* is compiled into a single Rado *program*, and can be queried for information.
-A valid assignment of random parameters is called a *model*.
+In order to specify conditionals, such as difficulty settings, some variables are *configurable*.
+These varirables are not specified at run-time, but instead at compile time.
+When all the values of configurable variables are specified (by some external source), a Rado *schema* is compiled into a single Rado *program*, and can be queried for information. *Randomized variables* represent the parts of the program that are set or modified by the client working with the program; a valid assignment of some or all random variables is called a *model*, with an assignment of all of them called a *complete model*.

-For reusable components that can be mixed in, such as to declare reusable combinations of flags and code, *templates* can be used.
+For reusable components that can be mixed in, such as to declare reusable combinations of variables and code, *templates* can be used.
 They are somewhat like macros but fully scoped.

 Finally, Rado supports *modules*, which are self-contained parts of a Rado schema, like libraries in other languages.
 The can be used for reusable code